 You won’t find much information online about the rates for monthly business coaching because many coaches don’t publish them publicly.
 These types of arrangements tend to come after a coach has discussed a client’s needs and assessed their business for opportunity and potential.

 It’s only once a coach has determined that there is potential for growth and value in your relationship that they’ll invest their energy into helping your business thrive.
-It’s a relationship that works for both parties since you’re trying to invest your dollars wisely too!
+It’s a relationship that works for both parties since you’re trying to invest your money wisely too!

 If you’re a newbie to the business coaching world, you might think that an hourly setup for your contract is the way to go.
 However, you might not realise the value that monthly contracts can bring to your business.

 Let’s think about it from the perspective of the coach.
 How much can they learn about your business in a few one-hour sessions?
-Since they’ll be on a time clock, they won’t be able to take an in-depth look at your important business metrics and won’t be able to develop a comprehensive knowledge of your business.
+Since they’ll be on a time clock, they won’t be able to take an in-depth look at your important business strategy and metrics and won’t be able to develop a comprehensive knowledge of your business.
 To do this properly, they need to assess your:

 Do you think they are able to get a good grip of your full corporate situation, including all of the above, in a few hour-long sessions?

 With shorter sessions, it’s also tough for coaches to hear all the necessary viewpoints.
-Sure, they can listen to your understanding of the challenges your business faces, but this doesn’t paint the full picture.
+Sure, they can listen to your understanding of the challenges in your business, but this doesn’t paint the full picture.
 Remember that a coach is not a shrink for your business.
 They prefer to get their hands dirty by also talking to employees and clients or reviewing your financial statements and business projections.